top of page

 There are tour companies which offer transportation to the Bovilla Lake viewpoint on Gamti Mountain but if you have a car, you're better off driving there yourself.
 If using Google Maps, type in Bovilla Climbing Area, and this route will take you towards the lake.
 If you want to do less walking, drive up as much as you can; there is parking by Bovilla Restorant (a restaurant with the most beautiful view) but there are also lay-bys you can leave your car along the road (which is what we did).
 We went at the end of June and there were spots to leave our car but I imagine in peak months, these probably get quite full.
 We then walked up and started the ascent just by the restaurant (there was a man asking for a small entrance fee per person).

-Staircase leading up to the top of the viewpoint over Bovilla Lake
+Staircase leading up to the top of the viewpoint over Bovilla Lake in Albania

 Scary climb up